Here at Easy Food Dehydrating, “dehydrate” always means using an electric food dehydrator — the easy, reliable way to dry food at home.

 Consider using Mason jars for daily snacking needs!
 These jars look great on pantry shelves or in a row on your kitchen counter top, plus you can easily see what's in them.

 Also because the Mason jars are stored at room temperature, add an oxygen absorber packet inside the jar which helps prevent excess moisture.
 Lean which size absorber to use here.
+Also, consider adding a desiccant packet too.
 This is especially useful in humid climates, where jerky may spoil faster.

 and more...